berukaimerito/markdown-site-gen/readme.md

 ## Features

--   Transforms markdown elements including headings, paragraphs, bold andg italic text, links, images, and code snippets into their HTML counterparts.
+-   Transforms markdown elements including headings, paragraphs, bold and italic text, links, images, and code snippets into their HTML counterparts.
 -   Designed with object-oriented principles.
 -   Supports basic error handling with a roadmap for more sophisticated mechanisms.